shengli666666/DedustNet/README.md

 ### Comparison of Overhead

-Quantitative comparisons on computational efficiency among DedustNet and SOTA methods, where the floating-point operations and inference time are measured on RGB image with a resolution of 256 × 256.
+Quantitative comparisons on computational efficiency among DedustNet and SOTA methods, where the floating-point operations and inference time are measured on an RGB image with a resolution of 256 × 256

-Our method does not have a great advantage in inference time compared to SOTA methods, which is because three DWT and IDWT are used in our network, the process of wavelet transform takes a certain amount of time.
+Our method does not have a great advantage in inference time compared to SOTA methods, which is because when three DWT and IDWT are used in our network, the process of wavelet transform takes a certain amount of time.
 However, our method outperforms the SOTS methods in quantitative evaluation metrics (PSNR, SSIM, Entropy, and NIQE) and qualitative comparisons on the RB-Dust dataset.
-Therefore, our proposed method has a great advantage in a comprehensive view of the number of network parameters, model complexity, and overall network performance.
+Therefore, our proposed method has a great advantage in terms of a comprehensive view of the number of network parameters, model complexity, and overall network performance.

 ## Qualitative comparisons